 These textures must be considered while pairing the dishes and wines.
 A dry Chenin Blanc fermented in stainless steel will be light in texture.
 Wines with 12.5 percent abv and above are considered heavy and ones above 11 percent abv as light.

 The flavors of the dishes and the wines must be considered while matching them.
 A heavy wine, such as Spanish Rioja Reserva, will dominate the light oyster’s preparations and light wine, such as Muscadet, will be out of place when served with heavily flavored beef goulash.
 Some dark and meaty textured fish, such as tuna, may be served with red wine.

 The food must be analyzed for its fat content.
 Fatty food can be served with acidic wine which counteracts the fattiness.

-The crisp acidity of the wine acts as contrast and cuts through the creaminess of the sauce and gives a different sensational taste.
+The crisp acidity of the wine acts as contrast cuts through the creaminess of the sauce and gives a different sensational taste.
 Tannin in red wine has the same influence as white wine.

 Sweet wines offered must be sweeter than the dish they are served with.
-Some dishes, such as foie grass, duck, vegetable dishes, especially root vegetables, etc are slightly sweet and these dishes can be paired with a slightly sweeter wine.
+Some dishes, such as foie grass, duck, and vegetable dishes, especially root vegetables, etc are slightly sweet and these dishes can be paired with a slightly sweeter wine.
 For vegetable dishes, medium-sweet rose wines go well.